SteelTalow/DAEN328_Project_MJMH/README.md

 This project utilizes the **New York City Yellow Taxi Trip Records API** provided by the [NYC Open Data Portal](https://data.cityofnewyork.us/).

 # How to RUN

+Download the Test_Run folder via your preferred method.
+Open a command prompt or appropriate terminal and change directory to the downloaded folder.
+With Docker desktop running, run:

 run docker-compose up --build
 #
 access by going to http://localhost:8501